MichaelSchiumo/MichaelSchiumo.github.io/_posts/2020-02-10-technical_interviews.markdown

 Secondly, I breached a new topic that I have not encountered at Flatiron: Big-O. This refers to the amount of computing time when a system runs a sequence of code.
 Naturally, for applications that are in charge of managing large amounts of data, interacting with users, and otherwise working to execute seamlessly as users navigate the program, the time that it takes for a computer to comprehend the processes that have been laid out in the code is something that may sink the overall user experience.
 I will outline the four basic concepts in Big-O programming below.

 O(1) refers to an algorithm that will execute in the same time, every time.
-If it is fair to make this comparison, it is an analog to a pure funciton, which is a function that, given the same input, will always produce the same result.
+If it is fair to make this comparison, it is an analog to a pure function, which is a function that, given the same input, will always produce the same result.
 Naturally, this is the optimal type of notation, as it is predictable, and takes the least amount of computing effort.
 However, with the complexities of programming, this is not always possible.

 O(N) refers to an algorithm, the time of which will increase in a linear fashion with an increase in the size of the dataset.
 This is what I encountered during my mock technical interview, in which I was asked to loop over an array and track the difference between the values of a second array and the corresponding elements in the first array using a forEach loop.
 The second iteration of this problem (pun absolutely intended) demanded that I create a nested loop, which falls under the category of Big-O below.